digst/cloud/design.md

 A schema could include 'ping' to signal a live service, 'trace' to signal if a services can ping all required services and a 'EventId' to join logs across different services.

-The schema should be a part of Federated Digital Architecture provided by the Cloud Policy Owner.
+The schema is expected to be a part of Federated Digital Architecture provided by the Cloud Policy Owner.